stephanenicolas/robospice/README.md

 Overview
 --------

-RoboSpice is a modular android library that makes writing asynchronous network requests *easy*.
+RoboSpice is a modular android library that makes writing asynchronous network requests *easy* !

 To learn more about RoboSpice in 30 seconds, try [this infographics] (https://raw.github.com/octo-online/robospice/master/gfx/RoboSpice-InfoGraphics.png).